enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 wrapper.find('.count').text(); // => "Count: 1"
 ```

-In this case Enzyme will automatically check for updates after an event simulation takes place, as
+In this case enzyme will automatically check for updates after an event simulation takes place, as
 it knows that this is a very common place for state changes to occur.
 In this case there is no
 difference between v2 and v3.